 Creating your first McKinsey-style presentation: A walkthrough

 To demonstrate, I used Piktochart’s AI Presentation Maker tool to start my slide deck and adapted it easily to the McKinsey style.
-You can also check out this instructional video to learn more about creating presentations with AI.
+You can also check out an instructional video to learn more about creating presentations with AI.

 1. Start with your insight (not the data)